FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Wireless Fence

-Is This Dog Shock Collar Safe?
+Is This Static Correction Collar Safe?

 That depends on how it is used more than on any other factor.

 Some dog trainers may argue that a dog who knows how to behave doesn’t need these dog restraints anymore and will never need them again after being trained properly with a dog shock receiver collar.
+They will just give them a non metallic collar.

 What is Dog Boundary Awareness?

-Invisible fencing is not always an option, especially if you live in a city or have a large yard.
+An invisible fence is not always an option, especially if you live in a city or have a large yard.
 If this is the case, there are other ways to train your pup.
 One popular method is using flags or markers around the perimeter of the area you want your dog to stay in.

 There are different methods for training a dog, but this method is easy and safe for both you and your pet.